SaeidDaliriSusefi/Surface-Water-Mapping-Landsat8/README.md

 # Landsat NDWI Clustering for Water Body Detection

-This repository contains code for processing Landsat 8 imagery to calculate the Normalized Difference Water Index (NDWI) and apply K-Means clustering to identify water bodies within a defined region of interest (ROI).
-The code utilizes data from the LANDSAT/LC08/C02/T1_L2 collection for a desired period of time.
+This repository contains code for processing Landsat 8 imagery to calculate the Normalized Difference Water Index (NDWI) and apply K-Means clustering to identify water bodies within a defined region of interest (ROI) and desired period of time.